alexlampros/Pankey_case/README.md

 - Through factor and cluster analysis we are able to determine that Pankey should devote more courses to managing a practice.
 The majority of segments either agree or strongly agrees wtih this course of action (Table 12).
 This is especially true of participants with individual practices (Table 13).
 - In the near term, Pankey should not invest in updating their curriculum as this has proven to not be a source of value for participants.
-- Courses V and VI appeal to Dentists with individual practices in non-metro areas, Pankey should incorporate this into their positioning strategy.
+- Courses V and VI appeal to Dentists with individual practices in non-metro areas, Pankey should incorporate this into their positioning strategy (Table 8, 9, 10).